New cancer approach saves one patient. It may save more some day

 “This particular technique is highly specialized and complex, meaning that it will not be suitable for many people, but it is exciting because it shows how the immune cells already inside cancers may be switched on and made to work better,” said Dr. Peter Johnson of Southampton General Hospital in Britain.

 As for Perkins, she says she is no longer a “professional cancer patient”.
-“I got back to doing what I like to do,” she said.
+“I got back to doing what I like to do,” she told NBC News.

 The cancer forced her to drop plans to start nursing school after ending a career as an engineer.
 She’s also started a “bucket list” of adventures and will continue ticking off.